microsoft/CameraTraps/api/batch_processing/integration/timelapse.md

 <img src="images/tl_boxes.jpg">

 <br/>This is fun; we love both animals and bounding boxes.
 But far more important is the fact that you can select images based on whether they contain animals.
-We recommend the following workflow:
+We recommend something like the following workflow:

 ## Confidence level selection